V01D-ST3R/Zynthian-4-Pinn/README.md

 Check below to backup cmdline.txt incase booting fails before updating.

 # **Info**
-Take a backup of the cmdline.txt (picture or type it somewhere) check the [Maintenance Menu](https://github.com/procount/pinn/blob/master/README_PINN.md#easy-config-file-editor) (if using touchscreen only; connect a keyboard and restart to access the menu)
+Take a backup of the cmdline.txt (picture or type it somewhere) check the [Maintenance Menu](https://github.com/procount/pinn/blob/master/README_PINN.md#easy-config-file-editor) (the menu should show up automatically if a keyboard is connected on boot)

 If booting fails after an update check the Pinn readme_pinn [How to Fix an OS](https://github.com/procount/pinn/blob/master/README_PINN.md#how-to-fix-an-os) or the section [re-run-partition](https://github.com/procount/pinn/blob/master/README_PINN.md#re-run-partition_setupsh) for fixing.